 Late Luteal Phase

-The late Luteal Phase begins when the estrogen and progesterone levels start dropping, preparing a woman’s body for the next cycle.
+The late luteal phase begins when the estrogen and progesterone levels start dropping, preparing a woman’s body for the next cycle.
 This drop can often cause physical and mental symptoms such as anxiety, mood swings, decrease in performance and energy levels.
 This phase lasts for about four to six days.

 It’s also the time when women need to focus on themselves, practice self-care and be kind and patient with themselves.
 This is the week that I like to use as a recovery week in the training cycle and include an extra rest day or focus on low-intensity training such as swim drills or pedaling drills on a bike trainer, especially if a woman is experiencing menstrual symptoms.
-Again, TrainingPeaks has a way of recording these details and is a great tool that both athletes and coaches should utilize in their communication.

-These are the phases that every healthy woman who has not reached menopause goes through on monthly basis.
-Tracking the menstrual cycle and knowing what to expect at each phase can be an immensely powerful tool that women can use in their training and everyday life.
-Coaches have an opportunity to train their female clients using the power of female hormones, working with female physiology and not against it.
+Coaches have an opportunity to train their female athletes using the power of hormones by working with female physiology and not against it.
 It is important to note that various contraception methods may impact the menstrual cycle and the ability to train to the cycle’s strengths.
 The topic of contraception is covered more in-depth in this TrainingPeaks article.

 Menstrual Cycle Disorders